ebogdum/terraform-provider-filemanager/docs/data-sources/env.md

 - `data` (Dynamic) The parsed environment variables as key-value pairs.
 All values are strings.
 - `id` (String) Unique identifier for the data source.
 - `md5` (String) MD5 checksum of the file content.
+- `query_result` (Dynamic) Result of the query if specified.
+Returns the extracted value as a dynamic type.
 - `sha256` (String) SHA-256 checksum of the file content.
 - `size` (Number) Size of the file in bytes.